 - Following quarantine and isolation recommendations if you are exposed to someone with COVID-19 or you become sick.

 Do I need to wear a mask?

-Per Gov. Polis' public health order, the general rule is that face coverings are not required any longer.
-For people who are not vaccinated or not fully vaccinated, it is suggested they wear a mask, though not required.
-Masks are still required for unvaccinated people or those not fully vaccinated in specific settings outlined in Colorado Public Health Order 20-38, and for everyone within businesses, organizations, agencies or municipalities that request masks be worn.
-Masks are optional for those 11 or younger, for those who can’t medically tolerate it and in other specific activities.
+El Paso County Public Health strongly recommends masks in public indoor settings, regardless of vaccination status, in alignment with CDC guidance.
+CDC now recommends wearing masks in public indoor settings in areas of substantial or high transmission, which includes El Paso County.
+Masks are required for unvaccinated people or those not fully vaccinated in specific settings outlined in Colorado Public Health Order 20-38, and for everyone within businesses, organizations, agencies or municipalities that request masks be worn.
+Masks are optional for those 11 or younger and for those who can’t medically tolerate it.

 What you need to know

-At this time, research trials show that the three COVID-19 vaccines authorized for emergency use — those made by Pfizer, Moderna and Janssen (Johnson & Johnson) — reduce the number of hospitalizations and deaths due to the virus to nearly zero, regardless of the strain of COVID-19 a person is infected with.
+At this time, research trials show that the three COVID-19 vaccines — those made by Pfizer, Moderna and Janssen (Johnson & Johnson) — greatly reduce the number of hospitalizations and deaths due to the virus, regardless of the strain of COVID-19 a person is infected with.